ridleytech/blockchain-realestate/README.md

 ### FractionalToken.sol

-- ERC-20 compatible token representing fractional ownership
+- ERC-20 compatible token for fractional property ownership
+- Implements OpenZeppelin's ERC20 and Ownable contracts
+- Features:
+  - Customizable token name and symbol
+  - Decimal support for precise share division
-- Manages share distribution and transfers
+  - Transfer restrictions and whitelisting
+  - Pausable functionality for emergency stops
-- Implements access control and ownership features
+  - Role-based access control
+  - Events for all major operations

 ### PropertyNFT.sol

-- ERC-721 non-fungible token representing unique properties
+- ERC-721 non-fungible token for unique property representation
+- Implements OpenZeppelin's ERC721 and ERC721URIStorage
+- Features:
-- Tracks property metadata and ownership
+  - Unique token IDs for each property
+  - Metadata storage with IPFS support
+  - Ownership history tracking
-- Integrates with FractionalToken for share management
+  - Integration with FractionalToken for share management
+  - Batch operations for efficiency
+  - Real-time transaction tracking
+  - Enhanced property search with advanced filters
+  - Mobile responsiveness
+  - Performance optimizations for faster loading
+  - Portfolio analytics dashboard
+  - User profile management
+  - Transaction history with blockchain verification

 ## 📧 Contact

-For any questions or feedback, please reach out to [randall.ridley@gmail.com](mailto:randall.ridley@gmail.com)
+For any questions, feedback, or support, please reach out to [randall.ridley@gmail.com](mailto:randall.ridley@gmail.com)

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---